srobo/website/_posts/2019-09-25-sr2020-kickstart-details.md

 If you would like a chance to [compete][compete] in Student Robotics 2020, please fill in the [entry form][entry-form] with the required information.
 We're expecting to run with a similar number of teams to SR2019, so places will go fast.
-Places close October 1st.
+Applications close October 1st.

 [compete]: {{ '/compete' | prepend: site.baseurl }}
 [thread]: https://www.thread.com/